Aliases for ITGB3BP Gene

 GeneCards Summary for ITGB3BP Gene

 ITGB3BP (Integrin Subunit Beta 3 Binding Protein) is a Protein Coding gene.
-Diseases associated with ITGB3BP include breast cancer.
-Among its related pathways are Signaling by GPCR and Signaling by Rho GTPases.
-GO annotations related to this gene include signal transducer activity and protein C-terminus binding.
+Diseases associated with ITGB3BP include Breast Cancer.
+Among its related pathways are Cell Cycle, Mitotic and Development Angiotensin activation of ERK.
+Gene Ontology (GO) annotations related to this gene include obsolete signal transducer activity and protein C-terminus binding.

 UniProtKB/Swiss-Prot for ITGB3BP Gene